 We restore and map the grass beds that fish love

-VIMS scientists lead the world’s largest and most successful seagrass restoration project, with 4,700 acres of eelgrass meadows now thriving in Virginia’s seaside bays.
+VIMS scientists lead the world’s largest and most successful seagrass restoration project, with more than 7,000 acres of eelgrass meadows now thriving in Virginia’s seaside bays.
 These and other seagrass beds provide key nursery habitat for striped bass and other recreationally important fishes.
 And because big striped bass like to feed along the edge of grass beds, you can use our interactive maps of seagrass distribution, created through annual aerial surveys, to help choose your fishing spot.

 We help ensure clean marinas